 Copyright © Nucleus Medical Media, Inc.

-The varicella zoster virus (VZV) causes RHS.
+RHS is caused by the varicella zoster virus (VZV).
 The virus is the same one that causes chickenpox and shingles.
 It stays in the body even after the illness has passed.
-In some, it can reactivate and cause RHS.
+In some people, it can reactivate and cause RHS.

 - Having shingles or a history of chickenpox